elesto-dao/elesto/docs/Explanation/ADR/adr-007-revocation-lists.md

 Refer to the security considerations of the W3C [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/#security-considerations) report.

 ## Consequences

 By leveraging the public verifiable credentials, the Elesto node offers native support for revocation lists.
+Revocation lists are stored as credentials in the node state, within the credential module keeper.

-### Backward Compatibility
+### Backwards Compatibility

 There are no concerns related to backward compatibility.